 What I need

-I need you to provide me with money to lease a warehouse in Toronto for the construction, hire a small crew, and purchase exotic and very expensive ultra lightweight materials.
-Anyone who can provide additional resources or manpower and would like to be part of the Godzilla team are welcome to contact me.
+I need funding to lease a warehouse in Toronto for the construction, hire a small crew, and purchase exotic and very expensive ultra lightweight materials.

 What you get

-The chance to facilitate the most outrageous and peculiar challenge ever presented to the academic community by any grade nine dropout and witness the result, while making the statement to the TV networks that people expect "reality" television to actually show "real" people involved in real, interesting, or maybe even incredible situations, rather than shows that use phony devices guided by unseen producers, which have become all too common these days.
+The chance to make the statement to the TV networks that people expect "reality" television to actually show "real" people involved in real, interesting, or maybe even incredible situations, rather than shows that use phony devices guided by unseen producers, which have become all too common these days.